You know it’s time to get rid of your bed bugs when they burst open at the slightest pressure.

 When using heat to control your infestation, remember that some material is more resistant to heat than others, such as your mattress or couch; if they are in there, the temperature may not be as hot as the surrounding area.

-In Europe and Australia, they use a product called Cryonite which looks like an oxygen tank on wheels with a nozzle.
+The product used for this is called Cryonite which looks like an oxygen tank on wheels with a nozzle.
 Cryonite is carbon dioxide snow that freezes the inside of bed bugs on contact; death occurs when the snow crystals land on the bug and convert to CO2 gas, a reaction that requires energy that is taken from the bug causing their cell water to crystallize to ice.

 Freezing is poisonless and has the following advantages of other methods: